Reinforcement Learning for Durable Algorithmic Recourse

 This paper presents the first solution to the problem of \emph{robust recourse recommendations in competitive, limited-resource settings}.
 Our approach leverages reinforcement learning to anticipate candidate responses to recommendations and to generate suggestions that jointly maximize feasibility and validity.
 By adaptively estimating the relative difficulty of modifying each feature, the method prioritizes more accessible changes.
 Moreover, it supports recourse validity for $T$ time steps, where $T$ is specified by the stakeholder issuing the recommendations.

 While the RL agent effectively learns environment dynamics, real-world deployment may introduce additional complexities.
-A key drawback arises during the transient learning phase---especially for the recourse recommender policy---where candidates may receive suboptimal recommendations.
-This limitation could be mitigated by training this policy on offline data; exploring such an extension constitutes an important step toward practical deployment, and is left for future work.
+A key drawback arises during the transient learning phase---especially for the recourse recommender---where candidates may receive suboptimal recommendations.
+This limitation could be mitigated by training this policy on offline data, such as data from previous recourse systems used in the same setting, which record how the candidate population evolved in response to recommendations.
+Exploring such and extension constitutes an important step toward practical deployment and is left for future work.

 Moreover, our simulation environment focuses on non-causal recourse, reflecting the work’s emphasis on robustness under competition.
 The predictor, however, can be paired with any causal recourse method, and the recommender can be trained in environments with underlying causal structures.
-Additional uncertainties could also be considered, such as candidates unexpectedly not reapplying or shifts in new applicants' distribution.
-Exploring these extensions provides a promising path for validating robustness and optimality in more complex, causally grounded settings.
+Additional sources of uncertainty, such as shifts in new applicants' distribution or in the prediction model, could also be modeled (Appendix \ref{app:env_extensions}).
+Exploring these extensions provides a promising path for validating robustness in more complex, causally grounded settings.

+Lastly, while our framework empirically shows that RL can be leveraged in competitive recourse settings to balance multiple desiderata, no theoretical guarantees of convergence to such a solution can be established, as the chosen RL method \citep{haarnoja2018softactorcriticoffpolicymaximum} lacks such guarantees (Appendix \ref{app:convergence_analysis}).
 Overall, this work establishes a foundation for durable and adaptive recourse under competition, while opening multiple pathways for further research.